secnec/ohtu-miniprojekti-2021/README.md

 ```

 Please make sure you have the application open at the time of running the robot tests.

-The application is available as a release on [Github](https://github.com/secnec/ohtu-miniprojekti-2021/releases/tag/0.1.0).

 The application's continuous integration is run through [GitHub Actions](https://github.com/secnec/ohtu-miniprojekti-2021/actions).
 Both unit and user story tests are part of GitHub Actions.